-The recent acquisition of the Bitmain S17+ miners scheduled for delivery in early April 2021, combined with the current price of Bitcoin and the level of mining difficulty, the Company expects to increase the Company's monthly mined BTC by approximately 9 BTC, which would translate to an additional \$400,000 of operating profit per month.
-The new miners will be installed at the Company's existing mining facility in Upstate New York.
+The recent acquisition of the Bitmain S17+ miners that were delivered in early April 2021, combined with the current price of Bitcoin and the level of mining difficulty, the Company expects to increase the Company's monthly mined BTC by approximately 9 BTC, which would translate to an additional

+\$400,000 of operating profit per month.
+A portion of the new miners are already installed at the Company's existing mining facility in Upstate New York with the remainder to be installed in Q2 2021.